This vegan white chocolate is so smooth and creamy you’ll totally fall in love with it. With only 6-ingredients it’s also a breeze to make.

-- Pour the liquid chocolate into a jug for easy pouring and carefully pour from the jug into chocolate moulds.
-I used two chocolate moulds of different sizes, both were heart shaped, but one was quite deep and the other quite shallow.
+- Pour the liquid chocolate into a jug for easy pouring and carefully pour from the jug into chocolate molds.
+I used two chocolate molds of different sizes, both were heart shaped, but one was quite deep and the other quite shallow.

-- Place the moulds into the freezer for 15-20 minutes until set and then pop them out of the moulds.
+- Place the molds into the freezer for 15-20 minutes until set and then pop them out of the molds.
 Keep stored in the fridge where they stay good for a couple of weeks, or store them in the freezer if you want them to stay fresh for even longer.

-- If you have more chocolate than moulds then place the excess into cupcake liners, this also works great.
-You can also do this if you don't have any silicon moulds at all.
+- Cupcake liners: If you have more chocolate than molds then place the excess into cupcake liners, this also works great.
+You can also do this if you don’t have any silicon molds at all.
 Just line a cupcake tray with 12 cupcake liners and divide the chocolate mix between all 12 liners and then place into the freezer for 15-20 mins to set.